machineagency/toolchains/README.md

 ## tool implementation

 **Current approach:** when a tool is imported, we import the default export from the tool's file.
-This should be a function which returns the tool's configuration, state, and lifecycle methods.
-It can optionally accept a `toolchain` parameter, which is an object containing methods the tool can use to interact with the global toolchain interface, e.g. by logging to the console.
+This should be a object containing the tool's configuration and a function which returns its lifecycle methods.

-- tool methods
+- lifecycle methods
   - `render` - returns a template that is rendered in a toolpane
   - `init` - run when the tool is added to the toolchain. _saved state will be passed in if present?_